berkgurdamar/predatoR/README.md

 turns PDB structure into a network model.
 Calculates **Eigen Centrality Z-Score, Shortest Path Z-score** and **Betweenness Z-Score** of input positions.
-If **‘Gene_Name’** is not provided in the input, `predatoR()` gets the related gene names from **‘Ensembl-BioMart’** and if there are multiple genes annotated for the PDB ID, asks user to choose input **‘Gene_Name’**, gets **GnomAD Synonymous Z-Score, Non-Synonymous Z-Score, PLoF Score**, and **Genic Intolerance Score**, gets **BLOSUM62 score** of the mutation, finds the **KEGG Pathway Number** which contains the input gene.
-Finally, make prediction based on an pre-computed **Adaboost** model and classifies the mutation as **Disease Causing** or **Silent**.
+If **‘Gene_Name’** is not provided in the input, `predatoR()` gets the related gene names from **‘Ensembl’** and if there are multiple genes annotated for the PDB ID, asks user to choose input **‘Gene_Name’**, gets **GnomAD Synonymous Z-Score, Non-Synonymous Z-Score, PLoF Score**, and **Genic Intolerance Score**, gets **BLOSUM62 score** of the mutation, finds the **KEGG Pathway Number** which contains the input gene.
+Finally, make prediction based on a pre-computed **Adaboost** model and classifies the mutation as **Disease Causing** or **Silent**.